AndreaLK3/InfoFromSites/README.md

 Data retrieval executed with `T1.retrieve_info()` <br>
 Output found in the file `Info.csv`.
 Execution time: ~40 minutes

-Give a company's website, our first step is to collect the URLs of the site's subpages at 1 level of depth, which include contact pages, legal pages etc.. <br/>
+Given a company's website, our first step is to collect the URLs of the site's subpages at 1 level of depth, which include contact pages, legal pages etc.. <br/>
 We use a regex to extract the addresses in `<href>` elements of the main page.
 We have to manually exclude .css and .js and